 Seeing Disney Princesses on a Disney Cruise | Best Tips

 This face.
-My daughter celebrated her 3rd birthday, and it had me thinking back to our Disney cruise and this particular day on our cruise.
+My daughter celebrated her 3rd birthday, and it had me thinking back to our Disney cruise and this particular day on our first cruise.
 It was one of the best moments in my sweet girl’s life, meeting the Disney princesses for the first time.
 Sure, we had seen them before through some glass at the parks, but she had always been a little leery about strangers.
 But these were the princesses, the ones that inspired her wardrobe (and my laundry) everyday.
 So to actually meet and take pictures with the idols of my little toddler’s heart, I knew we had to see them.
 And thanks to our experience and a few tips, we had the best few hours of this baby girl’s life.

 Can I go back already?
 It’s been almost 3 months since our first Disney Cruise, and I find myself missing the food, the room service, the private island….I digress.
 Today I’m here to talk about the Disney Princesses on a Disney Cruise.
 Believe it or not, you won’t find these tips on the Disney Cruise website…you have to be “in the know.”
 Trust me when I say that these tips are CRUCIAL to your Disney Princess experience, like if you ever want to see them during your cruise.
 So grab your cameras, tiaras and your little ladies that are obsessed with everything princess-y as I divulge the best tips for seeing Disney princesses on your Disney cruise.